Upstatement/ups-dock/starter-kits/wordpress/README.md

 Once completed, you should be able to access your WordPress installation via `ups.dock`.

-If you need to SSH into your container, from your project root run `docker-compose exec nginx-php-fpm /bin/bash`
+If you need to SSH into your container, from your project root run `docker-compose exec wordpress /bin/bash`

 ## Running